Plastic Injection Molding Service

 Are You Ready To Start Your Next Project?

-Once you send us a 3D CAD file for your injection molding project, our engineers will review it to ensure it is optimized for manufacturing.
-When our tooling and injection molding experts look at your design they will double check draft angles, wall thickness, corner angles and material type, etc. to ensure it is optimized for manufacturing.
-We will also make sure the right materials are combined with the correct design considerations to ensure your next project meets and exceeds your expectations.
-We also have a Visual Quality Standard for our Plastic Injection Molding Services.
-This ensures we have a consistent method for inspecting injection molded parts and helps us to go beyond the expectations of our customers.
+Once you send us a 3D CAD file for your project, our engineers will review draft angles, wall thickness, corner angles and material type, etc. to ensure it is optimized for manufacturing.
+We will also make sure the right materials are combined with the correct design considerations to ensure your project meets and exceeds your expectations.
+We also have a Visual Quality Standard for our plastic injection molding services ensuring we have a consistent method for inspecting injection molded parts.
 Contact us to get your free quote today.